NASCAR 25 review: Crosses the finish line with gamers

 In game photo of NASCAR 25 iRacing Studios | Courtesy

-Gamers, start your engines!
-After years of waiting and a few pit stops, NASCAR gaming has returned to the track with iRacing Studios “NASCAR 25.”
 Since 2016, most NASCAR games have dipped in quality.
 The NASCAR Heat series by 704 Games and later Motorsport Games from 2016 to 2022 were lukewarm to decent but never captivating.

 And after the failure of “NASCAR 21: Ignition,” the worst NASCAR game of all time, “NASCAR 25” changed all that.

-Thanks to iRacing Studios (“ExoCross,” “World of Outlaws: Dirt Racing”), known for its world premiere racing simulator and innovations in the sim racing industry, and Monster Games (“NASCAR: Dirt to Daytona”), “NASCAR 25” puts the player in the driver’s seat like never before.
+Thanks to iRacing Studios (“ExoCross,” “World of Outlaws: Dirt Racing”), known for its world-premiere racing simulator and innovations in the sim racing industry, and Monster Games (“NASCAR: Dirt to Daytona”), “NASCAR 25” puts the player in the driver’s seat like never before.

 The physics have improved with smoother drive and reactive turning.
 Corners and bumps can unsettle the car or help gain speed from runs.
 Drafting is also a highlight which creates intense pack racing.

-The AI drivers have also improved their ability to challenge the player.
+The AI drivers improved their ability to challenge the player.
 They recognize the player’s ability to race and pass.
-They also can block or make a run on the player to pass.
+They also can block or make a run on the player to pass and even bump draft the player.
+Both physics and AI results in more competitive racing on track.

-A lack of tracks in the game as only 32 of the 35 tracks are in the game.
-Mexico City and Portland were not added in the track list for unknown reasons even though iRacing did scan them.
-Bowman Gray was also not scanned meaning it’s also not in the game at all.
+As solid as this game is, it’s not perfect.
+Normally, a NASCAR season features 35 tracks, but there are only 32 of the 35 tracks in “NASCAR 25.”
+Mexico City and Portland are not included on the track list for unknown reasons even though iRacing did scan them.
+Bowman Gray Stadium was not scanned meaning it’s also not in the game at all.

 “NASCAR 25” is a solid racing game for race fans and gamers alike.
 The realism, presentation and features have made this title the best NASCAR game in a while.